yuhao-zh/parallax/docs/user_guide/quick_start.md

     2. Make sure that ports are open to the desired sources (e.g., to all cluster instances, or to your public IPs if required).

 After updating the firewall/security group settings to allow these ports, restart your scheduler and nodes.

+> Q: When running on macOS, I encounter the error: `error sending packet on iface address No route to host (os error 65) address=192.168.xxx.xxx`.
+What does this mean and how can I fix it?

+A: On macOS, you need to allow your terminal or IDE (such as Terminal, iTerm2, VS Code, Cursor, etc.) access to the local network in order for Parallax to work correctly.
+If the application prompts you for network access the first time you run Parallax, click "Allow."
+If you have already denied access, follow these steps to enable it:

+1. Open System Settings from the Apple menu.
+2. Click on Privacy & Security in the sidebar.
+3. Click on Local Network.
+4. For each app listed, turn the ability to access your local network on or off using the toggle switch.

+This will ensure Parallax has the proper network permissions for local communication.

+> Q: When running the scheduler on Windows, nodes on other PCs cannot detect the scheduler ID over the local network.
+Why can't other machines join the cluster?

+A: If you are running Parallax in WSL (Windows Subsystem for Linux), make sure you are using the "Mirrored" networking mode.
+By default, WSL uses "NAT" (Network Address Translation) mode, which isolates your WSL environment behind a virtual network.
+As a result, services running inside WSL (such as Parallax scheduler) are not directly accessible from other devices on the LAN.

+To ensure that other machines on your network can connect to your WSL instance, change the WSL networking mode to "Mirrored" (supported on Windows 11 version 22H2 or later).
+In "Mirrored" mode, your WSL environment will share the same network as your host, allowing local network discovery and seamless joining of nodes to your Parallax cluster.